Mearsheimer: 'The US won't tolerate China as peer competitor' | DW | 23.09.2020

 Both countries consider the other as a primary threat.
 China has become a regional hegemon in Asia, and is building military capacity to back this up.
 Southeast and East Asian nations are spending more and more money on defense, and are under pressure to choose a side — either China or the US.

-DW asked Mearsheimer about how this rivalry will develop further — and what it means for Asia and the world.
+DW asked Mearsheimer about how this rivalry could develop further — and what that means for Asia and the world.

 DW: Under President Xi Jinping, China's approach to projecting its power has become more aggressive.
 Will China confront the US in the near future?